Iran says Saudi supports militants on its turf after attacks

-OSLO (Reuters) - Iranian Foreign Minister Mohammad Javad Zarif said on Tuesday Saudi Arabia was supporting militants inside Iran, days after hardline Sunni group Islamic State claimed attacks in Tehran.
+OSLO, June 13 (Reuters) - Iranian Foreign Minister Mohammad Javad Zarif on Tuesday said Saudi Arabia was supporting militants inside Iran, days after hardline Sunni group Islamic State claimed attacks in Tehran.

-Zarif also called on countries in the region to establish a regional forum to resolve conflicts.

 Relations between the two neighbours are at their most tense in years.
 Last week Riyadh, along with other Arab governments, severed ties with Qatar, citing its support of Iran as one of the main reasons for the move.